-While they’re not as valuable as certain Lego sets, a combination of rarity, function, and their ability to be modded makes Nerf guns fetch a good price.
 “Several factors, including the original price, functionality and playability, and length of time on the market can have a drastic effect on aftermarket desirability,” says Zahn.
-And, because of the huge community of Nerf customizers and modifiers essentially wiping out original models with every new creation, “the market availability of functioning, original, unaltered pieces is shrinking every year, and that’s driving prices up as demand increases.”
+And, because the huge community of Nerf customizers and modifiers can essentially wipe out old Nerf guns with their creativity, “the market availability of functioning, original, unaltered pieces is shrinking every year, and that’s driving prices up as demand increases.”

 Here, then, are the 12 most valuable Nerf guns around.
-If you’ve got any of them stashed away, with darts, discs, or pellets in the clip, now might be a good time to unload.
+If you’ve got any of them stashed away, now might be a good time to unload.
 (All prices are MIB — mint in box — unless otherwise noted.)

 1. Nerf Max Force Manta